 Our early intervention service runs all year round and builds confidence and self-esteem for both parent and child in a supportive environment where they are able to talk openly about their child's activities, sharing an understanding of each other's situation.

 We aim to provide families with a varied programme of activities and offer additional sessions in Music Therapy, Swimming, Messy Play and Sensory Play.
-If you would like further information please contact our Head of Service, Glenys Creese for details and how to book.
+If you would like further information on any of our services or would like to book a place for one of our sessions, please contact our Head of Service, Glenys Creese for details and how to book.